asadprodhan/Reducing-storage-space-by-converting-Nanopore-fast5-to-slow5-using-slow5tools/README.md

 ### **Notes:**

 - Slow5/blow5 files are analogous to SAM/BAM files.
 Slow5 is the ASCII version of blow5 and blow5 is the binary version of slow5
-- For data archiving and analysis, blow5 is used while slow5 is only meant for human readability.
+- For data archiving and analysis, blow5 is used while slow5 is for human readability.
-- In terms of file size, slow5 file will be larger than blow5 version
+- In terms of file size, slow5 file will be larger than its blow5 version
 <br />
 <br />